felix-zaslavskiy/item-processing-state-machine/README.md

 * 1.2.0 Rename state methods isFinished->isConcluded, add hasReachedFinalState
 * 1.2.1 Add some error handling for split state processing.
 * 1.2.3 Add Split handler based on Threads
+* 1.2.4 Add validation of the State machine graph during build and on start

 ## TODO
 * More tests for exceptions in Split, Test with persisting split handler.